There are three ways to get a work permit in Canada:

 It was a long wait, in my case, it was almost 3 hours

 When the big wait ended, the agent wanted to refuse my application.
 The big argument was that nobody was answering the telephone.
 Yes I know, we went very late, but we didn't know at that time what they do.
 Another argument was he claims I was lying because I didn't see him at the eyes.
 I must say he was very rude but that guy was having all the power in his hand.
-I refused to talk him in French and he couldn't believe that I have two master's (one of them in France), finally at third argument was that my LinkedIn profile was not showing all information I gave in the application (since when a Government Entity uses Linkedin?)
+I refused to talk him in French and he couldn't believe that I have two master's (one of them done in France), finally at third argument was that my LinkedIn profile was not showing all information I gave in the application (since when a Government Entity uses Linkedin as a reliable source?)

 Fortunately, my boss at that time was there.
 The agent was very aggressive.
 After my boss identified himself as the employer, the agent started to change his attitude.
 Anyway, after a long discussion, my boss got a 1-year work permit.